TD Waterhouse: TD Direct Investing

-TD Direct Investing is the online brokerage division of TD Waterhouse.
-TD Direct Investing provides several platforms to trade Canadian and U.S. stocks and options with commissions, and mutal funds, fixed income investments, such as bonds, GICs, and T-Bills, exchange-traded funds, as well as IPOs commission-free.
-The brokerage has several trading platforms that investors can use, WebBroker, the TD app, the Advanced Dashboard, and thinkorswim.
-TD Direct Investing offers several types of accounts such as margin account, cash accounts, self-directed tax-free savings accounts, self-directed registered retirement savings plan, registered education savings plans, and life income funds.
+TD Direct Investing is the online brokerage brand of TD Waterhouse.
+The brand offers services to trade stocks, options, mutual funds, fixed income investments, such as bonds, GICs, T-Bills, exchange-traded funds, as well as IPOs.
+TD Direct Investing offers several electronic trading platforms for users: WebBroker, the TD app, the TD Advanced Dashboard, and TD Active Trader.
+TD Direct Investing offers several types of accounts such as margin account, cash accounts, tax-free savings accounts, registered retirement savings plans, registered education savings plans, and life income funds.
 The brokerage also offers online educational resources for learning how to trade assets and how to invest.

 TD Wealth

 The TD Wealth brand refers to services provided by TD Waterhouse and its parent company TD Bank that provide advice and management of wealth and investments.
 TD Wealth Financial Planning is the division of TD Waterhouse the provides financial planning.
 TD Wealth Private Investment Advice is the division that provides private wealth management services.
 It works with clients to produce an investment strategy and provides them with portfolio management services.
 The services, along with other TD services from different subsidiaries and divisions of TD Bank, provide TD Wealth Private Wealth Management, a suite of products and services for private wealth management.